Aimee Lou Wood: 2016–2020: Stage roles and Sex Education

+2021–present: Film debut and The White Lotus

 In 2021, Wood joined the jury of the British Short Film Awards and announced the winner later that year.
 She made her feature-film debut as Claire Wain in the 2021 biographical film The Electrical Life of Louis Wain, which earned positive reviews from critics.
 She landed her first lead film role opposite Bill Nighy in the Oliver Hermanus drama feature Living, a British remake of the 1952 Japanese film Ikiru, which premiered at the 2022 Sundance Film Festival and earned acclaim.
 Wood replaced Mia Goth for upcoming thriller film Sweet Dreams, when she played Dorothy.

 In January 2024, Wood joined the cast of the third season of the HBO anthology series The White Lotus, which premiered in February 2025.
 In April 2025, Wood criticised the NBC sketch comedy series Saturday Night Live after a scene in the sketch "The White POTUS", a parody of The White Lotus, had actress Sarah Sherman disparagingly portray Wood's character, Chelsea.
 Wood posted on her Instagram story shortly after the sketch aired, calling it "mean and unfunny", adding "...there must be a cleverer, more nuanced, less cheap way."
 SNL members Bowen Yang and Sherman came to Wood's defence, with Sherman sending Wood a bouquet of flowers as an apology.

-On October 31, 2025 it was announced that Wood will be portraying Pattie Boyd in The Beatles – A Four-Film Cinematic Event directed by Sam Mendes, due to be released in April 2028.
+On 31 October 2025 it was announced that Wood will be portraying Pattie Boyd in The Beatles – A Four-Film Cinematic Event directed by Sam Mendes, due to be released in April 2028.